 “Events” refers to all meetings, events, and gatherings not part of an approved Return to Campus Plan.
 Note that events organized by DSU student societies need to be submitted to the DSU.

-The event procedures below have been reviewed and approved by Dalhousie's Return to Campus (RTC) Committee and are expected to apply until at least January 25, 2021.
+The event procedures below have been reviewed and approved by Dalhousie's Return to Campus (RTC) Committee.
 They are subject to change based on public health guidance and Dalhousie protocols.

 Guidelines to consider when submitting an event request

 - All aspects of events (travel to, attendance at, and travel from) must, at a minimum, abide by legislated gathering limits in Nova Scotia or, in the case of events at Dalhousie Medicine NB, in New Brunswick.
 The latest information on gathering limits in Nova Scotia can be found here and for New Brunswick can be found here.

 - Consider social distancing and other public health directives in all aspects of events, including travel to, attendance at, and travel from the event.

 - The safest events are built around an established contacts bubble — people who are already in close contact with one another on a regular basis.
 This could be students in the same residence, employees who share a lab or physical workspace, or classmates in the same in-person course.

 - Hold events outside whenever possible.
 Colder weather is coming, but the risk of COVID-19 transmission is significantly higher indoors.
 We should all be expecting to bundle up and conduct more of our social activities outdoors this winter.

 - If you must hold your event indoors, significant precautions are required.
 These include, but are not limited to: